galette/galettedoc/source/usermanual/preferences.rst

    Using ``file://`` method can be dangerous, Galette just call the provided script, usage and security of the script is **under your own responsability**.

+* **Appearance** : these settings allow you to adapt the default appearance of Galette to your needs.

+  * **Hide default background image** : hide the image used as a background on private pages, on modal windows headers, and on public page headers.
+  * **Apply custom colors**: enable or disable usage of following color parameters:

+    * **Primary color**: applied to primary buttons, checkboxes, labels, headers, borders, and menus.
+    * **Text on primary color**: applied to text displayed over the *Primary color*.
+    * **Secondary color**: applied to active items in menus, paginations, and accordions views.
+    * **Text on secondary color**: applied to text displayed over the *Secondary color*.

 * **RSS feed URL**: link to the RSS feed to display on dashboard,
 * **Galette base URL**: Galette instance URL, if the one proposed is incorrect,